-- Get inspired by research and activities of other students.
+- Get inspired by the research and activities of other students.

-- Connect to teachers and students from other countries within the School Collaboration group.
+- Connect to teachers and students from other countries - find a partner school through the discussion forum

-The benefits are multiple for the students such as observing the nature and learning to be patient.
-They analyse the results, make hypothesis and give the conclusion in the end which is the basis for scientific way of thinking.
+The benefits are multiple for the students such as observing nature and learning to be patient.
+They analyse the results, make a hypothesis and give the conclusion in the end which is the basis for the scientific way of thinking.

 Ankica Veseljić, OS Banija, Croatia

 Activities for students

 - Activity 3: My Green Down Data + Data Upload Guide

 To observe and record your tree colour change (activities 2 and 3) you will need the GLOBE Plant Color Guide.
 If you don’t have the Guide, please contact your GLOBE country coordinator.

 Do you want to read more about GLOBE green down observations?
 Download the Green down protocol, Field guide and Data Sheet from the Download materials tab.

 Apart from new knowledge about phenology, students learn to communicate with international students.
 Skill essential when living in the 21st century.